ckirk/notyourguru/src/pages/retreats/index.md

 heading: Mind, Body, Soul Reset Series
 path: /retreats
 ---
-Join us this summer for our Mind, Body, Soul Reset Series!
-Embark on a transformative journey where exercise becomes a gateway to understanding our body's capabilities, complemented by immersive experiences in meditation, yoga, hot and cold exposure, invigorating hikes, and more.
-This experience is suitable for all levels!
+**Join us this summer for our Mind, Body, Soul Reset Series!** Embark on a transformative journey where **exercise is a gateway to understanding our body's capabilities**, complemented by immersive experiences in **meditation, yoga, hot and cold exposure, invigorating hikes, and more.** This experience is suitable for all levels!

+Day 1 - Connection to Self

+Day 2 - Connection to Others and to the Natural World

+Day 3 - Living in an Empowered State

-“A teacher is never a giver of truth; he is a guide, a pointer to the truth that each student must find for himself.” - Bruce Lee
+##### “A teacher is never a giver of truth; he is a guide, a pointer to the truth that each student must find for himself.” - Bruce Lee

-Here is a list of what you can expect from a Not Your Guru Retreat experience
+Here is what you can expect from ***Not Your Guru Retreat's Mind, Body, Soul Reset series!***

 * 7 Organic meals prepared by a nutritionist
 * 2 Strength training workouts + protein shakes